espressomd/espresso/doc/sphinx/installation.rst

    .. seealso:: :attr:`espressomd.particle_data.ParticleHandle.mass`

--  ``EXCLUSIONS`` Allows to exclude any two particles
+-  ``EXCLUSIONS`` Allows particle pairs to be excluded from non-bonded interaction calculations.

    .. seealso:: :meth:`espressomd.particle_data.ParticleHandle.add_exclusion`

 -  ``BOND_CONSTRAINT`` Turns on the RATTLE integrator which allows for fixed lengths bonds between particles.

+-  ``VIRTUAL_SITES`` Allows the creation of pseudo-particles whose forces, torques and orientations can be transferred to real particle.
--  ``VIRTUAL_SITES`` Allows to set particles wthout meaningful mass, whose position is generally fixed in the simula box or fixed to other particles.
+   They don't have a meaningful mass, and their position is generally fixed in the simulation box or fixed to other particles.

 -  ``VIRTUAL_SITES_INERTIALESS_TRACERS`` Allows to use virtual sites as tracers by advecting them with a LB fluid